Using ROCm for HPC

 Grid

 Grid is a library for lattice QCD calculations that employs a high-level data parallel approach while using a number of techniques to target multiple types of parallelism.
-The library currently supports MPI, OpenMP and short vector parallelism.
-The SIMD instructions sets covered include SSE, AVX, AVX2, FMA4, IMCI and AVX512.
+The library currently supports MPI, OpenMP, and short vector parallelism.
+The SIMD instruction sets covered include SSE, AVX, AVX2, FMA4, IMCI, and AVX512.
 Recent releases expanded this support to include GPU offloading.

 MILC